It’s never too late

 — Don’t worry.
 You’re amazing for coming here.

-The esthetician, Olivia, advised Marina on skincare and performed a few treatments.
-Next, Jane gave Marina a manicure and pedicure.
+The esthetician, Olivia, advised Mary on skincare and performed a few treatments.
+Next, Jane gave Mary a manicure and pedicure.
 Stylist Natalie applied daytime makeup.

-The team gathered to show Marina before-and-after photos.
+The team gathered to show Mary before-and-after photos.
 She was stunned.

-Leaving the salon, Marina felt like a beautiful woman.
+Leaving the salon, Mary felt like a beautiful woman.
 Men turned to look at her, and a smile lit up her face.

 — I can still be happy!
 Next up: shopping!